Ultimate Summer Safety Guide for Dogs

 Heatstroke Risks and Signs

 Dogs don’t sweat like humans do; they primarily regulate body temperature through panting.
 In hot, humid conditions, this system fails fast.
 Heatstroke can set in within minutes.
 Symptoms include rapid panting, drooling, glazed eyes, vomiting, and collapse.
-A 2020 study from the British Veterinary Association estimated that thousands of dogs die each year from heatstroke, most commonly after exercise during high temperatures.
+A recent veterinary study estimated that thousands of dogs die each year from heatstroke, most commonly after exercise during high temperatures.

 Pro-Tip: If your dog’s body temperature climbs above 106°F (41°C), treat it as a medical emergency.
 Rapid cooling with wet towels (not ice water) and a swift trip to the vet is essential.